 commercial contracts, employment agreements, and equity compensation plans.

 Matt is also a member of the firm's Electronic Transactions Processing

 Group.
 In that capacity, Matt assists merchant bankcard independent sales

 organizations, payment processors and acquirers in a variety of matters

 Matt attended the University of Virginia where he received his B.A. in

-Economics with High Distinction in 2002 and the Columbia University School
+Economics with High Distinction in 2002 and Columbia Law School where

-of Law where he received his J.D. in 2005.
-During law school, Matt served
+he received his J.D. in 2005.
+During law school, Matt served as Design

 Columbia Journal of Law and Social Problems.